MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

    ![Built-in](../media/edit-desktop/select-built-in.png)

 1. Complete the expression that needs to be evaluated.
 You may use dynamic content and expressions to evaluate your condition and switch controls.
-Additionally, you can use any output that's generated from the previous UI flow steps.
+Additionally, you can use any output that's generated from the previous Windows recorder (V1) flow steps.

    ![Condition card](../media/edit-desktop/condition-card.png)